danielpowell4/arcade-game/README.md

 This game represents the pinnacle of the online gaming experience.
 A strong woman, alone in the wild, must navigate through a slew of nasty stink bugs on her way to safety at the shore.

 Unfortunately, there is no boat.
-Thus she is driven to bring strands of grass individually to the shore so that she can dry it out and forge a vessel to escape to America, a mystical land perhaps less dangerous.
+Thus she is driven to bring strands of grass individually to the shore in hopes that she will be able to dry them out, mix some mud and forge a vessel to enable her escape to America, a mystical land--perhaps less dangerous for she, so privileged.

-This was small game is built in java script leveraging a simple HTML5 canvas.
+This small game was built in javascript leveraging a simple HTML5 canvas.

 app.js
 ==============================